 The Templeborough Biomass Power Plant (formerly known as the Brite Project) is located within the Firth Rixson site on Sheffield Road, Templeborough, approximately 1.5km east of Rotherham, UK.

-The project is being developed by Templeborough Biomass Power Plant, a wholly owned subsidiary of Copenhagen Infrastructure Partners (CIP), who acquired the project from Brite Partnership North East in 2015.
+The project is developed by Templeborough Biomass Power Plant, a wholly owned subsidiary of Copenhagen Infrastructure Partners (CIP), who acquired the project from Brite Partnership North East in 2015.

-The required planning permissions for the project were granted by Rotherham Metropolitan Borough Council in April 2014, while the environment permit was granted by the Environment Agency in July that same year, and construction commenced in March 2015.
+The required planning permissions for the project were granted by Rotherham Metropolitan Borough Council in April 2014, while the environment permit was granted by the Environment Agency in July the same year, and construction commenced in March 2015.

 CIP’s biomass power plant make-up and design